Rahm sinks long eagle putt on 18 to halve match

-Ryder cup 2023: Jon Rahm sinks long eagle putt on 18 to halve match
+Ryder Cup 2023: Jon Rahm sinks long eagle putt on 18 to halve match

 There was an error